 Within my collages, I use a lot of images of flowers.
 I use them for their complex biomorphic shapes and vibrant colors.
 I also use them for their symbolism of romance, beauty, and desire.
 Flowers are also seen as being inherently feminine, but the juxtaposition of the feminine flowers with the masculine body has added an extra layer to my work.
 By layering flowers around the figure, I am elevating it to a status of beauty and desirability.
 In my more recent work where I am using images of my own body, I am framing my figure with flowers to elevate it and reinstate beauty and worth to a body that has been deemed other, through the use of a parodic play between the stark and painful reality of the ridged gay male beauty standards, using paradoxical tongue-in-cheek humor toward that reality.
 I manipulate realistic images of flowers culled from mass media sources, playfully layering them to create complex, colorful, biomorphic forms.
 I show how flowers, symbols of natural beauty, can be digitally manipulated into fantastical forms.
 I hope that these paired flowers with the idealized mass media cut-outs of gay male bodies acknowledge and challenge often unobtainable standards of gay male body aesthetics, specifically marketed to a gay male audience.
 By challenging this ideal, my work states that you do not need six-pack abs in order to feel like you belong in gay male culture.

-Kyle Bredain Is a collage artist based in Minnesota.
-He received his BFA at Minnesota State University- Mankato, and is a current MFA candidate at Minneapolis College of Art and Design.
-Kyle uses both analog and digital collage to explore body image within gay male culture.
+Kyle Bredain is a collage artist based in Minnesota.
+He received his BFA at Minnesota State University- Mankato, and his MFA at Minneapolis College of Art and Design.
+Bredain uses collage to question his place in gay male culture and the idealized body hierarchy within that culture.